shopsys/shopsys/docs/introduction/autocompletion-for-phing-targets.md

 ## Inside the container

-When you connect to the container either with `docker-compose exec ... bash`, `docker exec -it ... bash`, or `kubectl exec -it ... bash`, you can take advantage of already working autocompletion.
+When you connect to the container either with `docker compose exec ... bash`, `docker exec -it ... bash`, or `kubectl exec -it ... bash`, you can take advantage of already working autocompletion.

 To use, you just type `php phing <tab><tab>` to see all possible completion words.